ysyk2021/the-art-of-effective-presentations-communicating-with-clarity-and-confidence-in-presentations/src/chapter-6-1.md

-Chapter 6: Developing Your Presentation Skills: Understanding the Principles of Effective Communication
+Understanding the Principles of Effective Communication
 =======================================================================================================

 Understanding the principles of effective communication is crucial for developing presentation skills.
 In this chapter, we will explore the principles of effective communication.